HCMID/chant/README.md

 ## Chant ##

-Archial repository for editions of manuscripts with musical notation in neumes
+Archival repository for editions of manuscripts with musical notation in neumes

 ## License ##